edumco/automation-resources/frameworks/pytest/README.md

 # PyTest

-Py test is a test management frameworked for the Python language.
+PyTest is a test execution framework for the Python language.

+It is equivalent to JUnit but has more features????

 ## Courses